Intelligent Traffic Management Systems

 An intelligent traffic system (ITS) is a combination of services and tools, connected to various transportation modes and traffic management software.
 The most common uses of such systems are providing citizens with detailed transportation information, shortening the commute duration, preventing downtime, and reducing traffic jams.

-As mobility becomes a key part of modern lives, ITS taps into people’s day-to-day needs, serving thousands of users simultaneously.
+As mobility becomes a key part of modern lives, intelligent traffic management systems market taps into people’s day-to-day needs, serving thousands of users simultaneously.
 Vehicle operators, on the other hand, can navigate through routes and schedules, synchronizing their activities with colleagues.

 Use cases for ITS

 An intelligent traffic management system can be connected to all types of transportation, from public transportation to emergency vehicles.
-Let’s see the most common applications of the technology with existing global examples.
+Let’s see the most common applications of the on-demand transportation management system with existing global examples.

 Providing real-time commute data

-The main feature of ITS is to provide commuters with schedules, real-time updates, route availability, the current location of a vehicle, and report seat availability.
+The main feature of the intelligent transport management system is to provide commuters with schedules, real-time updates, route availability, the current location of a vehicle, and report seat availability.
 Such a system has been implemented in Glasgow, where users have applications that collect real-time commute updates.

 In Seoul, the government designed the application to store night bus schedules and allows users to pick transportation means that provide the shortest and safest late commutes.
 The government partners with telecom providers to analyze calls made before 5 am.